-the day cleaning up my rental property in Ocean City, MD.
-It was
+cleaning up my rental property in Ocean City, MD.
+It was already past 4:00PM,

-car.
-I was thinking how often (or not so often) a person has a moment
+thinking how often (or not so often) a person has a moment like this, where

 I rang the bell, and John Newman came to the door.

 You'll notice I blotted out the address on the plaque behind him, much like how

 the censors blotted out pictures in World War 2.

 We went in, and sat down.
 John is an easy guy to have conversation with, and I